 “I’ve studied the intricacies of the Force for over fifty years.
 I’m more than capable of handling a single Jedi,” Omnus stoically boasted.

+The Jedi continued staring down the unwaveringly calm Sith.
 “Are you forgetting about the squad of soldiers, each ready to shoot you dead?”
-The Jedi prodded.

 The Darth let out a brief sigh.
 “I suppose you’re right.”

 The Sith took a deep breath and closed his eyes.
 A moment later, he released a torrent of Force energy, kicking up a wall of mud all around him high into the air, completely blocking the trooper’s line of sight.
 As the pillar of wet dirt stalled and fell back to the ground, the soldiers were stunned to see the Sith Lord was missing.
 Their target lost, the troopers could do nothing but ponder as a fine mist of water settled on their armor.

 “A fine show, Sith, but-“ the Jedi began to say, before being interrupted by the howling yelp of one of the troopers under his command.
 One by one the circle of soldiers began to panic, waving their weapons around in all directions.